davesantiarlom/holbertonschool-validation/module3_task0/README.md

-<h1>Module 1: Introduction to DevOps: Automate Everything to Focus on What Really Matters</h1>
+# Module 1: Introduction to DevOps: Automate Everything to Focus on What Really Matters
-<h2>By Dylan Anderson</h2>

-# Validation

-DevOps introduction using goHugo

 ## Prerequisites

-- GoHugo v0.80+
+-   Install Go-Hugo
+-   Not allow to use Git submodules
+-   The theme ananke is installed
-- goLang
+-   Makefile present

 ## Lifecycle

-- build
-- clean
+-   build: For generae the website
+-   clean: Cleanup the content
-- post
+-   post: Create a new blog post
-- help
+-   help: Print out the list of targets' usage